timbru/draft-sidrops-vrp-notation/draft-timbru-sidrops-vrp-notation-00.md

 This informational document defines a human readable notation for Validated ROA Payloads (VRPs) [@!RFC6811].

-We provide this notation because it can can help to create consistency between RPKI Relying Party software output, making it easier for operators to compare results.
+We provide this notation because it can help to create consistency between RPKI Relying Party software output, making it easier for operators to compare results.
 It can also be used by RPKI Certificate Authorities (CA) command line interfaces and/or configuration.
 E.g. allowing a CA to